Microchip-MPLAB-Harmony/core_apps_sam_a5d2/apps/driver/usart/async/usart_echo/readme.md

 ## Description

-This example uses the USART driver in asynchronous mode in Bare-Metal and RTOS environment to communicate over the console.
+This example uses the USART driver in asynchronous mode in Bare-Metal environment to communicate over the console.
 It receives and echo's back the characters entered by the user.

 ## Downloading and building the application